masterford/talktofolder/README.md

 # TalkToFolder

 TalkToFolder allows you to connect your Google Drive folders and chat with an AI assistant about the contents of your files.
 Simply authenticate with Google, select or add a folder, and start asking questions about your documents.
+You can also view contents of individual files inside of an iframe next to the chat panel.

 # Demo
 Try a live demo here: https://talktofolder-masterfords-projects.vercel.app/